 Of course, you can’t always change your looks -- or how people receive them.
-Most of our ideas about standards of beauty are so remarkably skewed and culturally entrenched we’re not even always aware of them.
-But there is hope -- and much that’s still in your control.
+Most of our ideas about standards of beauty are so remarkably skewed and culturally entrenched, we’re not even always aware of them.
+Case in point, a recent study from Abertay University in Scotland found that a woman that's seen as wearing too much makeup can affect people’s perception of her ability to lead.
+But there is much that’s still in your control.

 "Individuals at all levels of attractiveness aren't defenseless, so to speak, in that they can take action and should take action," says Gordon Patzer, Ph.D. and founder of the Appearance Research Institute.